deewhyweb/coolstore-microservices/README.md

     * A Quarkus Orders application
     * A Node.js frontend UI.

+The purpose of the repo is to provide a method to compare the entire footprint of the deployed applications including all dependant services e.g. databases, AMQ Broker instances, DataGrid deployments etc.  We deploy both versions of the Coolstore application in different namespaces and record metrics under normal load, under load, and under load scaled to multiple instances.

 ## Deployment

 Each version of the Coolstore application is deployed in OpenShift as follows: